moodmosaic/bookmarks/README.md

 * Nix Ecosystem
 <br><https://nixos.wiki/wiki/Nix_Ecosystem>
-* home-manager - A basic system for managing a user environment using the Nix package manager together with the Nix libraries found in Nixpkgs.
+* home-manager - A basic system for managing a user environment using the Nix package manager together with the Nix libraries found in Nixpkgs
 <br><https://github.com/rycee/home-manager>
-* nix-darwin - Nix modules for darwin, /etc/nixos/configuration.nix for macOS.
+* nix-darwin - Nix modules for darwin, /etc/nixos/configuration.nix for macOS
 <br><https://github.com/LnL7/nix-darwin>
 * What does `nix-darwin` provide?
 <br><https://stackoverflow.com/a/53381974>